asdf-format/asdf-standard/docs/source/file_layout.rst

    \r?\n...\r?\n

-Though not required, the tree should be followed by some unused space to allow for the tree to be updated and increased in size without performing an insertion operation in the file.
+Though not required, the tree may be followed by some unused space to allow for the tree to be updated and increased in size without performing an insertion operation in the file.
 It also may be desirable to align the start of the first block to a filesystem block